sphynx-owner/JFA_driven_motion_blur_addon/README.md

 # Instructions
+**For Godot 4.4 users:** I introduced a new Godot 4.4 branch with required fixes, download from it instead.

 1. take the contenst of the "addons" folder and move them to an addons folder in your project.
 2. add an environment node, add a MotionBlurCompositor(NEW!!) to it
 3. to that, add a new PreBlurProcessor effect, which is now required, and after it add a new GuertinMotionBlur, SphynxSimpleJumpFloodMotionBlur, or ExperimentalJumpFloodMotionBlur